Shirialmog/crispr/BLANK_README.md

 * <i> Manually entered by user:</i> <br> Here you must enter a 51-nt long DNA sequence, 25 nt upstream to the mutation and 25 nt downstream, as well as the variation and the reading frame.
 ![method1](method1.PNG)

-* <i> Fetched from given rsID: </i> Enters a known rsID.
+* <i> Fetched by given rsID: </i> Enters a known rsID.
 You will then be presented with a table containing all the possible variations.
 Once you selects one of the options, it will automatically be inserted into the format in (a).
 ![method2](method2.PNG)

-* <i> Fetched by genomic coordinates: </i> You may select a genome, chromosome number, mutation position, variation, and reading frame, which will be inserted into the format in (a).
+* <i> Fetche by genomic coordinates: </i> You may select a genome, chromosome number, mutation position, variation, and reading frame, which will be inserted into the format in (a).
 ![method3](method3.PNG)

 **Note: Only one of these methods is required each time. **

-You may also use the 'Advanced Options' button and create you own BE.
+You may also use the **'Advanced Options'** button and create you own BE.
 This base editor will appear as 'User customized BE' in the final results

 Press the <u> submit </u> button to show the results.
 You will be presented with two tables: